Groundhog Day 2023 at Drumlin Farm

 Watch the Forecast

 Join us to watch Ms. G as she wakes from her winter hibernation and “predicts” whether or not spring will come early this year.
+She’ll be joined this year by special guest, Governor Maura Healey, who in her first month in office is visiting Drumlin Farm to help Ms. G make her forecast.

 The live groundhog forecast starts at 10 am, followed by winter activities such as meeting resident wildlife, exploring wilderness trails, family-friendly groundhog crafts, and learning how to identify animal tracks in the snow.
 Visitors will also learn how New England wildlife survives the winter and how the changing climate impacts their habitat.